 McCrady’s is a 22-seat, tasting-menu-only restaurant that, barring allergies, serves every guest the same 13 to 17 courses each evening.
 In the open, brightly lit kitchen, staff members use tweezers to plate locally grown morsels.
 The attention to detail goes beyond the food.
 After placing a dish in front of me, one server quietly intones “War eagle” — a greeting used among alumni of Auburn University.
 That’s odd: I’m not sporting any school logos, and the only place my Auburn degree is listed is on LinkedIn.
 “Did you Google my name from the reservation book?”
 He smiles, introducing himself as a fellow alum.
 “We like to know as much as we can about our guests,” he confesses.

-This brand of hospitality has turned Charleston into an idyllic weekend getaway — particularly from Boston, where many direct flights take about 2½ hours and cost less than $250, round trip.
+This brand of hospitality has turned Charleston into an idyllic weekend getaway — particularly from Boston, where direct flights take about 2½ hours and roundtrip fares are often in the $250 range (though the lowest fares aren’t necessarily direct).
 Travel & Leisure and Conde Nast Traveler have named Charleston the top US destination for six and seven consecutive years, respectively.
 Locals say there is no better time than the fall, when daytime temperatures are bearable, nights are cool, and ocean beaches remain warm enough for swimming.